VladimirShestakov/merge-change/README.md

 ### `$concat`

-Merge arrays.
+To union arrays.

-The source property (in first object) must be an array.
-Merges can be an array or any other type.
+The source property must be an array.
+The property in secondary arguments may not be an array.

  ```js
  const result = mc(